Hintco logo

 How and when can I take part in the H2Global tenders?

-The production-side (HPA) auction of the pilot tender (BMWK) is currently in the final phase.
-If you are a producer of renewable hydrogen or derivatives, you can participate in the HPA auction in one of the next tenders (e.g. the €3.5 bn BMWK-financed tender).
+If you are a producer of renewable hydrogen or derivatives, you can participate in the HPA auction in one of the ongoing or upcomiong tenders.
+You can find the details regarding ongoing and upcoming HPA auctions in the HPA tender section.

 Is it possible to receive double funding through H2Global tenders and another funding program?